5jjCopter/EzWifibroadcast/Home.md

 Please note that the monitor has to be connected and powered before the Pi is powered because the auto-detection only works at start-up.
 You can define you monitor resolution in config.txt statically though to be able to plug you monitor after the Pi is already running.

 ### Tested Raspberry Pi Hardware
-- Pi 1 B+, Pi2 B+, Pi3 B+, Pi Zero 1.3, Odroid-W
+- Pi 1 B+, Pi2 B+, Pi3 B+, Pi Zero 1.3, Odroid-W, Pi A+ (the new with square footprint)
 - Official Pi V1 Cam ("V1.3" on the PCB), official Pi V2 Cam ("V2.1" on the PCB)

 Take a look [at the pictures](https://github.com/bortek/EZ-WifiBroadcast/wiki/Pictures) of the hardware and their weights.

 ### Notes
 TX: The CPUs on the Raspberry Pi 1 and Pi Zero are more or less maxxed out with standard settings (6Mbit bitrate, 8/4/1024 FEC).
 Two TX dongles, higher resolution/bitrate, or more error correction or smaller packet sizes will most likely not work.
 Even if it seems to be working on first look, it can happen that latency suddenly raises if the CPU is loaded to much (in situations with high bitrate, like fast scene changes).
-Although many people successfully use a Pi Zero as a TX, if space and weight is no issue, a Pi2 or 3 is recommended.
+Although many people successfully use a Pi Zero as a TX, if space and weight is no issue, consider using a Pi2 or 3 for TX.

 RX: Raspberry Pi1 and Pi Zero are not supported anymore from version 1.3 on.
 Use a Pi2 or Pi3.